UniMath/agda-unimath/src/order-theory/chains-posets.lagda.md

 ## Definition

+### The predicate on subsets of posets to be a chain

 ```agda
 module _
   {l1 l2 l3 : Level} (X : Poset l1 l2) (S : Subposet l3 X)